sander76/winrtqrabber/README.md

 Winrt and WxPython webcam viewer.

+Attempting to make use of Winrt to access the webcam and get qr-code scanning working.

+For barcode parsing it makes use of the pyzbar lib.
+Look at the sdk_decoder branch for decoding using Winrt.

-Run the demo file for a demo ;-)
+Run the demo file for a demo.

-- todo: implement qr code scanning. reference: https://github.com/sander76/qrabber